List of WWII Maybach engines: Transmission

 The ZF SSG 76 and 77 gearboxes (both supplied with a clutch) were installed in the pre-production Panzer III Ausf.
 A–D and the Ausf.
 H–N respectively.
 Between these two series, the ill-fated semi-automatic Maybach SRG 32 8 145 was used in the Panzer III Ausf.
-E–G. Maybach's own modified clutch was fitted at the factory as a option: and thus the Maybach HL108 TR and HL120 TRM engines (which differed between the Panzer III and Panzer IV tanks) could be ordered from the manufacturer with or without a clutch, depending on the gearbox.
+E–G. Maybach's own modified clutch was fitted at the factory as an option: and thus the Maybach HL108 TR and HL120 TRM engines (which differed between the Panzer III and Panzer IV tanks) could be ordered from the manufacturer with or without a clutch, depending on the gearbox.

 See also HL120 TRM in Table 1) Instead, a horizontal cardan shaft connects the flywheel to a separate gearbox next to the driver.
 This could be a pneumatically controlled, pre-selector Maybach-Variorex (e.g. certain Panzer IIIs and Stug III); or a synchromesh ZF 'Aphon' (e.g. later Panzer III and IVs); or a hydraulically controlled Maybach-Olvar (e.g. Tiger I and II).